• Skip to primary navigation

 birdwatching, ziplining, hanging bridges, hiking

 Monteverde Night Walk: The cloud forest comes alive at night since many of the animals are nocturnal.
-If you want to see sloths, it’s best to go on a night walk since only 2 fingered sloths live in this area and are mostly nocturnal.
+Book your Monteverde Cloud Forest night walk here!

-There are several eco-adventure parks where you can do multiple activities in one day, perfect if you only have one full day in Monteverde.
+There are several eco-adventure parks where you can do multiple activities, perfect if you only have one full day in Monteverde.

 The most popular ones are Treetopia and Selvatura Park.

-Selvatura Park is perfect for those who only have 1 full day in Monteverde because it has ziplining, hanging bridges, butterfly garden, sloth sanctuary and reptile exhibit for a well rounded, fun day in the cloud forest.
+Selvatura Park is perfect for those who only have 1 full day in Monteverde because it has ziplining, hanging bridges, butterfly garden, sloth center and reptile exhibit for a well rounded, fun day in the cloud forest.
+Book your Selvatura Park passes here!

 Read about our favorite things to do in Monteverde and five awesome free things to do in Monteverde!

 Want to book tours in Monteverde?
-Check out our Monteverde tours booking page to reserve your spot!
+Check out our Monteverde tours booking page.

 Many of the hotels in Monteverde are small and cozy mountain like lodging.
 There are lodging options at all price points.